grafana/gem-gel-workshop/Lab-2-Sending-metrics-to-GEM.md

 Next, start the Grafana Agent (use the correct binary name for your system):

 `./agent-linux-amd64 -config.file agent-config.yaml`

+**Mac Users:** If you are prevented from running the Grafana Agent because there is no developer signature, you will need to go to System Preferences -> Security & Privacy and then allow your Mac to run it.

 You should see lots of logs fly by.
 If you see any obvious errors, let your lab lead know.